South Carolina Office of Rural Health

 - Supporting the improvement of the care provided in CAH outpatient and emergency department settings through additional measures

-Successes are measured by CAH participation in CAH quality meetings, publicly available data, technical assistance requests, quality improvement activities, and shared best practices, along with completion of site visits, coaching calls, root cause analysis, and action plans.
+Successes are measured by CAH participation in CAH quality meetings, publicly available data, technical assistance requests, quality improvement activities, and shared best practices, along with the completion of site visits, coaching calls, root cause analysis, and action plans.

 The SCORH Flex Program understands that operational and financial improvements in rural health care organizations are paramount to their ability to stay afloat in these dynamic times.
 SCORH actively works with each of the CAHs to improve their operations.
 In this area, South Carolina plans to support and assist CAHs by providing financial and operational in-depth assessments for CAHs to identify financial and operational strengths and challenges, and to identify statewide strategies for improvement.
 Activities include:

-- Supporting the CAHs with education and technical assistance related to preparing for new health care payment and delivery models
+- Supporting CAHs with education and technical assistance related to preparing for new health care payment and delivery models

 - In-depth operational assessment addressing identified improvement areas